dwhiffing/fury/content/aar/nf/nf36_aj/body.md

 right over the battery).
 Despite the fact that I start launching strikers as interceptors, just to make use of their defensive Sidewinders, I can't stop them all.
-There are swarms of the wretched things!
+There are swarms of the wretched things\!
 My leading company positions in the NW get shot up, and the FARP takes another heavy strike which destroys the ammo revetment, rendering the facility useless.
 At least I got most of the SU-25s before they could make it home, so they shouldn't be able to do that twice.
 If they'd come en-masse things could have been quite nasty.

 Hopefully things have calmed down for the moment.
 My flights are